Thomas Greene (governor): Marriage and issue

 was not another wife of this Thomas.

 The house Green's Inheritance was built by Francis Caleb Green, on part of the 2400 acre of land granted in 1666 to the sons of Thomas Greene, the second Provincial Governor of Maryland.
 It was listed on the National Register of Historic Places in 1977.

+Burial

+In 2026, it was announced that the graves of The Governor, his wife Anne, and son Leonard were possibly found in St. Mary’s.